eze-kiel/parrot/README.md

 ## Roadmap
+1. Append a random number to the 'guest' username to dissociate them
 1. Add the following commands:
     * `/nick [new nick]` - change the nickname
     * `/who` - list all users